Contents Page

 Part 1

-Little is known of Rex and his reasons for enlisting.
-It may have been because of lack of work in 1915 or that his brother Joe and his brother-in-law Edward Montague Marvin may have encouraged him.
-The photograph that includes him, dressed in Civilian clothes, with the other Dibdin’s must have been taken between 4th August 1914 (Britian declared war on Germany) and April 1916.
+Little is known of Rex’s wartime experience and his reason for enlisting.
+It may have been because of lack of work in 1914 or that his brother Joe and his brother-in-law Edward Montague Marvin may have encouraged him.

 Letter from Rex to Lionel